geeShoe/db-connector/README.md

 To add Db-Connector to your project, run:

 ```
-composer require geeshoe/db-connecter
+composer require geeshoe/db-connector
 ```

 ## Configure

-Db-Connector configuration parameters can be set using various file formats.
+Db-Connector configuration parameters can be set using various methods.
-However, JSON and environment variables are the only format's currently supported out of the box.
+JSON, Array, and Environment configuration adapters are available out of the box.
 Other formats are soon to follow.

-It is possible to brew your own config adapter using the AbstractConfigObject in the meantime.
+It is possible to brew your own config adapter by extending the AbstractConfigObject.

 ---
 #### Environment Variable Config